zoellner/gmail-batch-stream/README.md

 A Node.js module to create batch requests for the Gmail REST API and return them as [Highland.js](http://highlandjs.org) streams.

 ## Google API Batch Requests
 The official Google API Node.js Client [google/google-api-nodejs-client](https://github.com/google/google-api-nodejs-client) is missing batch processing.
-For processing large amounts of email through the Gmail API
+For processing large amounts of email through the Gmail API, batch processing greatly improves the throughput.

 ## Issues, Features and Bugs
 The module isn't very universal yet.
 Pull requests are welcome.